Majtie Kolberg

-Majtie Kolberg (born 5 December 1999) is a German middle distance runner specialising in the 800 metres.
+Majtie Kolberg (born 5 December 1999) is a German middle-distance runner who has won German national championships titles in both the 800 metres and 1500 metres.
+She has competed at multiple major championships, including the 2024 Olympic Games.

 Career

 From Ahrweiler, Kolberg became German 800 metres U23 champion in 2021.
 She finished second when making the step up to the senior German Championships the following year, finishing behind sometime training partner Christina Hering.
 Kolberg placed also second indoors that year.

-Competing at the 2022 World Athletics Championships held in Eugene, Oregon, she qualified from the heats to make the semi finals in the women's 800 metres.
+Competing at the 2022 World Athletics Championships held in Eugene, Oregon, she qualified from the heats to make the semi-finals in the women's 800 metres.

-At the 2023 European Indoor Championships in Istanbul, Kolberg ran a new personal best time of 2:01.94 in the event to reach the semi-finals.
+At the 2023 European Indoor Championships in Istanbul, Kolberg ran new 800 m personal bests, finishing eighth in the final with a time of 2:01.49.

+In May 2024, she was selected for the 2024 European Athletics Championships in Rome.
+She set a new personal best of 1:58.74 to qualify for the final of the 800 metres.
+She ran to fifth place in the final in a time of 1:59.89.
+She competed in the 800 metres at the 2024 Summer Olympics in Paris in August 2024 where she ran a personal best of 1:58.52 in the semi-final.

+She won the German 1500 metres indoor title in Dortmund in February 2025.
+She competed over 800 metres at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands in March 2025, but she did not progress to the semi-finals.

+She was runner-up to Smilla Kolbe over 800 metres at the German Athletics Championships in Dresden in August 2025.
+She competed in the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.

+Personal bests

-Her personal bests for 800 metres are 1:59.24 outdoors (Ninove 2021) and 2:01.94 indoors (Istanbul 2023).
+Her personal bests for 800 metres are 1:58.52 outdoors (Paris 2024) and 2:01.49 indoors (Istanbul 2023).